 It is rarely possible to conduct controlled experiments in the social sciences owing to the vast number of variables that, in a “real-world” setting, can almost never be manipulated to create the ideal experimental conditions.
 However, there are occasionally instances when the unintended effects of certain policies create circumstances that are like an experiment, called a natural experiment.
 When the combination of a vehicle restriction policy in Beijing and the Chinese superstition about the number 4 led to just such a phenomenon, Prof. Jing Cao and her fellow collaborators seized this unique opportunity to study the health effects of air pollution in Beijing.
 The results were included in their paper published in Journal of the Association of Environmental and Resources Economists (JAERE).

 Tiffany Chan from the Harvard-China Project sat down with Jing to discuss the study, the effects of policies on human behavior, and how economics research informs policymaking in China.
+This discussion originally appeared on the Harvard-China Project Medium site and was also translated into Chinese.

 Jing, can you tell us about your paper that was published in JAERE and what it is about?